pudly/schmopera-hugo/content/articles/eno-akhnaten.md

 related_companies = ["scene/companies/los-angeles-opera.md", "scene/companies/english-national-opera.md"]
 related_people = ["scene/people/anthony-roth-costanzo.md"]
-short_description = "Every bit of this production was beautifully and intricately crafted; from the dazzling, elaborate costumes, to the evocative colour palette, it was a fully immersive experience that was moving in the most unexpected ways." slug = "eno-akhnaten" title = "ENO Akhnaten" youtube_url = ""
+short_description = "Every bit of this production was beautifully and intricately crafted; from the dazzling, elaborate costumes, to the evocative colour palette, it was a fully immersive experience that was moving in the most unexpected ways." slug = "a-moving-spectacle-akhnaten" title = "A moving spectacle: Akhnaten" youtube_url = ""

 +++